A Unified and Controllable Framework for Layered Image Generation with Visual Effects

 Recent advances in text-to-image generation have predominantly leveraged diffusion-based generative models, enabling impressive synthesis quality and semantic accuracy from text prompts~\cite{rombach2022high,ramesh2021zero,podell2023sdxl,esser2024scaling,labs2025flux,wu2025qwen}.
 Despite their success, these models typically produce images as a single entity, limiting controllability for real-world editing tasks.
 Consequently, modifications to individual elements within a generated image---such as repositioning, scaling, or adjusting a specific object---often require complex prompt engineering or re-generating the entire image, making it difficult to preserve desired attributes in other regions.

 To achieve controllable editing, recent works~\cite{zhong2025tp,zhang2024transparent,dalva2024layerfusion,huang2025psdiffusion} explore compositional and layered image generation.
 This approach, which decomposes generated images into layers, allows for independent manipulation of image components.
-However, current layered approaches fall short in several critical aspects that prevent their use in real-world scenarios: \begin{enumerate} \item The faithful generation of visual effects like shadows and reflections intrinsically associated with the foreground object is largely overlooked. \item Current approaches often lack a unified framework capable of handling diverse conditional inputs such as foreground, background, masks, text, therefore limiting their controllability and practical utility. \item As shown in Table~\ref{tab:overall_papers}, most existing methods rely on proprietary or non-public training data.
-Public datasets like MULAN\cite{tudosiu2024mulan} still fall short, as they lack realistic foreground visual effects essential for downstream editing.
+However, current layered approaches fall short in several critical aspects that prevent their use in real-world scenarios: \begin{enumerate}[ label=\Roman*., leftmargin=*, labelsep=0.5em, align=left, noitemsep, topsep=0pt, partopsep=0pt, parsep=0pt ] \item \textbf{Lack of visual effects in foreground layers.} The faithful generation of visual effects like shadows and reflections intrinsically associated with the foreground object is largely overlooked. \item \textbf{Lack of a unified, generative layer framework.} Current approaches often lack a unified framework capable of handling diverse conditional inputs such as foreground (FG), background (BG), masks, and text, thereby limiting their controllability and practical utility. \item \textbf{Absence of public data and standardized evaluation.} As shown in \cref{tab:overall_papers}, most existing methods rely on proprietary or non-public training data.
+Public datasets like MULAN~\cite{tudosiu2024mulan} still fall short, as they lack realistic FG visual effects essential for downstream editing.
 Moreover, the absence of standardized evaluation protocols further hinders meaningful progress comparison across studies. \end{enumerate}